yireo/yireo-slides/slides/yireo/explaining_upward.md

 node example-server.js
 ```

-^^You can guarantee that `example-server.js` remains running by using PM2
+You can guarantee that `example-server.js` remains running by using PM2

 ---
 # Production: Magento module
+- Install and enable the module
+- Configure the specification

+---
+# Install and enable
 - Install and enable the module
     - `composer require magento/module-upward-connector`
     - `bin/magento module:enable Magento_UpwardConnector`